-Leadership:
+Leadership

-The Principal and CEO ensures, through the Executive of Finance and other designated persons, that appropriate measures are carried out in accordance with the aforementioned statutory obligations.
-The Executive of Finance co-ordinates the health & safety policy and practice in the College through the Executive Leadership Team, Directors of

-Curriculum and Service Areas, and other Managers.
+The CEO/Principal ensures, through the Chief Financial Operations Officer and other designated persons that appropriate measures are carried out in accordance with the aforementioned statutory obligations.
+The Chief Financial Operations Officer co-ordinates the health & safety policy and practice in the College through the Executive Leadership Team, Directors of Curriculum and Service Areas, and other Managers.

-Organisation:
+Organisation

-Ensure that the organisation provides a clear manifesto that can be rolled out across all sites, ensuring that there is a unified and understood standard across all departments across all sites
+Ensure that the organisation provides a clear manifesto that can be rolled out across all sites, ensuring that there is a unified and understood standard across all departments across all sites People:

-People: